miketynes/globus-labs.github.io/_projects/klimatic.markdown

 containing virtually inexhaustible amounts of raw (or minimally curated) data that is readily made available anytime to anyone authorized to perform analytical activities”.
-Such a system allows for the local caching of raw data in a stan- dardized format, making integration and distribution more efficient at query-time.
+Such a system allows for the local caching of raw data in a standardized format, making integration and distribution more efficient at query-time.
 A geospatial data lake should allow for the straightforward alignment of spatial and time-based variables, and be able to manage and integrate heterogeneous